Stephanie West

-Career
+Early life and education

-West went to school at Nottingham Girls' High School.
-In 1959, West (then Pickard) won the Gaisford Prize for Greek Verse while a student at Somerville.
-She had previously won the First Craven Scholarship.
+Stephanie Roberta Pickard was born on 1 December 1937.
+She was educated at Nottingham Girls' High School, an independent school in Nottingham.
+She studied Literae humaniores (i.e. classics) at Somerville College, Oxford, achieving first class honours in mods in 1958 and in greats in 1960.
+In 1959, West (then Pickard) won the Gaisford Prize for Greek Verse while a student at Somerville, having previously won the First Craven Scholarship.
+She graduated from the University of Oxford with a Bachelor of Arts (BA) in 1960.
+She remained at Somerville to undertake a Doctor of Philosophy (DPhil) degree, which she completed in 1964.
+Her doctoral thesis was titled "The Ptolemaic papyri of Homer", and was supervised by Professor Hugh Lloyd-Jones.

+Academic career

 From 1965 to 1967, West was a Mary Ewart Research Fellow at Somerville College, Oxford.
 From 1966 to 2005, she was a lecturer in classics at Hertford College, Oxford.
 From 1981 to 2005, she was also a lecturer in Greek at Keble College, Oxford.
 She was the Fellow Librarian of Hertford from 1990 to 2005.